Fresearch99/patent_classification_project/README.md

 # PyPatentAlice - NLP-based identification of invalid patents
 The *2014 Alice Corp. v.
 CLS Bank International Supreme Court decision* (*Alice* decision) weakened the enforceability of existing software patents and limited the patentability of new software-related innovations.
 Using claim texts from patents and reject application due to *Alice*, this project provides Python methods that build and train a NLP-based classification method to identify claim texts that are invalid after the *Alice* decision.
 This can be used to predict for a wide set of patent portfolios whether they are treated, allowing for causal identification of the effects of the patentability of software inventions.

+The patent classification method is used to identify the causal effect of *Alice* on innovation, job creation, and market entry of firms in a current U.S. Census project (see Jurek, 2023, [*Patents, Innovation, and Market Entry*](https://www.census.gov/library/working-papers/2023/adrm/CES-WP-23-45.html)).

 I welcome any feedback and am looking forward to further developing this project in the future!
 For this project, all data are sourced from the [United States Patent and Trademark Office (USPTO)](www.uspto.gov), and [PatentsView](https://patentsview.org/download/data-download-tables) and in the public domain.
+Special thank goes to Lu et al. (2017)[^2] who identified rejected application claims due to *Alice*.

 ## Structure of the project